Comcast Marketing Salary in Philadelphia Area | $90K-$225K+ | Levels.fyi

 The median Marketing compensation in Philadelphia Area package at Comcast totals $225K per year.
-View the base salary, stock, and bonus breakdowns for Comcast's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Comcast's total compensation packages.
 Last updated: 9/30/2025

 Company